 This Black-spotted puffer (Arothron nigropunctatus) is very common sight on Indo-Pacific reefs.
 This one is on the move, but these gentle, solitary fish may often be seen resting in a sponge or among coral branches.
 As with the other types of nearly 90 species of pufferfish, they inflate themselves by gulping down water when disturbed.
 Unlike the thick-skinned porcupinefish (also of family Tetradontidae, "fused teeth"), the Black-spotted puffer has relatively thin skin and small, short spines.
 This one is about seven inches in length.
 This species may vary from a gray base color to yellow.
 Pufferfish are also known as "blowfish" or "globefish".

 Myers, P., R. Espinosa, C. S. Parr, T. Jones, G. S. Hammond, and T. A. Dewey.
-2015.
+2021.
 The Animal Diversity Web (online).
-Accessed at http://animaldiversity.org.
+Accessed at https://animaldiversity.org.

 The Animal Diversity Web is an educational resource written largely by and for college students.
 ADW doesn't cover all species in the world, nor does it include all the latest scientific information about organisms we describe.
 Though we edit our accounts for accuracy, we cannot guarantee all information in those accounts.
 While ADW staff and contributors provide references to books and websites that we believe are reputable, we cannot necessarily endorse the contents of references beyond our control.

 This material is based upon work supported by the

 Grants DRL 0089283, DRL 0628151, DUE 0633095, DRL 0918590, and DUE 1122742.
 Additional support has come from the Marisla Foundation, UM College of Literature, Science, and the Arts, Museum of Zoology, and Information and Technology Services.